myrpg-fun/lizzi/README.md

 ### Why Lizzi library?
 * Lizzi is more simpler, flexible and powerful than React and Vue.
 * Lizzi is easy to use.
-You just link Data with any View (html Field) to make it reactive :).
+You just link Data with any View (like html Field) to make it reactive :).
 Without blowing mind while you do this ))))
 * Lizzi have independed HTML, CSS and JS code.
 Ideal Model-View-Control structure for any project.
 * Lizzi can use to easy sync Data between Database, Node.js Server, Javascript Client, Any UI you want.
 * UI can be anything: Html, Canvas Draw, Google Maps, Any Graphs.
 Everything is updated in real time.